yonasuriv/yonasuriv.github.io/README.md

 ```$ git clone git@github.com:yonasuriv/yonasuriv.github.io.git```

-Now you will be asked to logg in
+Now you will be asked to log in

 Use your Github Personal Access Token instead of the password